aws-solutions/research-service-workbench-on-aws/solutions/swb-ui/README.md

 ## Getting Started

+In order to run the application We need to setup the base API Url environment variable first.
-In swb-ui/next.config,js, add the API lambda url for setting 'API_BASE_URL', this url can be found in [Installation](../swb-reference/SETUP_v2p1.md) during the '### Deploy the code' step  on the APIGatewayAPIEndpoint output from cloud formation.
+-Copy API url from [Installation](../swb-reference/SETUP_v2p1.md) '### Deploy the code' step on the <APIGatewayAPIEndpoint> output from cloud formation.
+API url has the next format "https://{api}.{region}.amazonaws.com/dev/".
-API url can also be found by login to aws with Main Account -Select Services menu
+API url can also be found by login to aws with Main Account:
+    -Select Services menu
     -Select API Gateway option
     -In APis grid select the API created
     -Select Dashboard option on the left panel
--Url will be shown at the top of the page with the format "Invoke this API at: <url>"
+    -Url will be shown at the top of the page with the format "Invoke this API at: <API_URL>"

+-Assign value to environment variable NEXT_PUBLIC_API_BASE_URL=<API_URL>
+-For local instances, in swb-ui directory create a file with name .env.local containing the API url variable with the next format:
+  NEXT_PUBLIC_API_BASE_URL=<API_URL>

 In the project directory, ensure all dependencies are installed.
 Run:
 ```